-French heritage cannot be summed up in a list of monuments to visit.
-It also brings together a language of distinction as well as culinary specialties, often linked to certain regions and sometimes passed from generation to generation.
-Here is a small tour of France’s typical food.
+The French heritage cannot be simply summed up as a list of monuments to visit.
+It also includes a distinguished language as well as culinary specialties, often linked to certain regions, sometimes passed from generation to generation.
+Here is a small tour of France’s typical foods

 1) Foie Gras

-This can be found on all tables during Christmas and New Year’s celebrations.
+This can be found on any table on Christmas or New Year’s Eve.
 Even if the world associates this specialty with France, the tradition of fattening geese can be traced back to antiquity.
 The best way for you to try it is on a piece of brioche with a bit of onion spread or fig jam.

 2) Oysters (Huîtres)

-Oysters are the second most common product at Christmas and New Year’s celebrations in France.
-This shellfish can be eaten warm, but real oyster lovers prefer eating it raw and still alive.
+Oysters are the second most common product during Christmas and New Year’s Eve in France.
+This shellfish can be eaten warm, but true oyster lovers prefer eating it raw and still alive.
 You can eat oysters either plain, or with a dash of lemon juice, or vinegar, or with a shallot sauce.

 This probably isn’t the lightest dish that you can try in France.
 Originally from the Languedoc-Roussillon region, this dish is made up of white beans, duck legs and pork (different kinds).
-It has been enjoyed for centuries by rural families, and the French continue to cook it to bring the family together.
+Rural families have enjoyed it for centuries, and the French continue to cook it to bring the family together.

 4) Basque-Style Chicken (Poulet Basquaise)

 The Basque country is one of the richest regions of France in terms of cuisine.
-There they raise poultry, specifically some rare breeds of chicken and duck.
+That is where they raise poultry, some rare breeds of chicken and duck specifically.
 The poulet basquaise is a full dish where the meat is made tender by use of “piperade”, a sauce made up of Bayonne ham, peppers, tomatoes and Espelette pepper.

 5) Herb Buttered Snails (Escargots au Beurre Persillé)

 Travel to Burgundy to discover another typical French recipe, cooked snails with herb butter, commonly called “escargots à la bourguignonne”.
-Cooked, as the name suggests, with a butter parsley cream, they are presented in their shells and you eat them with a little skewer.
+Cooked, as the name suggests, with a butter parsley sauce, they are presented in their shells and you can eat them with a little skewer.

 On the same topic : Where to Eat the Best Escargots in Paris?